-What 25/50/25: What do the Numbers on Your Car Insurance Policy Actually Mean?
+What 25/50/25 on Your Car Insurance Policy Means

 At Compare.com, it’s our mission to find simple ways to help our customers save money on the things they need.
 While we partner with some of the companies and brands we talk about in our articles, all of our content is written and reviewed by our independent editorial team and never influenced by our partnerships.
 Learn about how we make money, review our editorial standards, and reference our data methodology to learn more about why you can trust Compare.com.

 Your car insurance policy huddles in the glove compartment of your car and only comes out to make an appearance after a collision or other emergency.
 But if you’ve ever taken the time to get acquainted with your auto insurance card or needed proof of insurance, you may have noticed a set of three numbers separated by a dash or forward slash.
 They might look like this:

 These three numbers represent the limits of your liability auto insurance coverage and are crucial to determining whether you have enough coverage to pay for damages after an accident.

 Before you renew or buy your next auto insurance policy, find out the specifics of what these policy numbers mean, which ones you should select, and what your state requires.

 Before discussing policy limits and three-number slashes, you need to gain a basic understanding of what liability car insurance is, as it pertains to it directly.
 Liability car insurance is a type of coverage that protects you from financial burdens in the event of an accident.
 When you’re at fault in a collision, liability coverage kicks in by paying for the other motorists’ medical bills, lost wages, vehicle damage, property damage, and more under two basic terms: bodily injury liability and property damage liability.